 Live oaks die over a longer period as sections of the tree die section by section.
 The leaf symptoms are usually a red or yellow color at the veins.
 Go to texasoakwilt.org for pictures and more information about the disease.
 Experts on the disease and its treatment can be found with the Texas A&M Texas Forest Service and in local arborists who have been certified by the Forest Service.

 Don’t be deceived by claims that oak wilt is a disease that can be prevented or treated by applications of organic material such as cornmeal and extra watering.
-If you don’t prevent it by painting the wounds and avoiding infected firewood, trenching is the only way to stop the disease spread in live oaks.
+If you don’t prevent it by painting the wounds to avoid contact from beetles, trenching is the only way to stop the disease from spreading in adjoining live oaks.